ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 REQ-TOPO-ONLY:
 : Digital Map should contain only topological information.
-:  Digital Map is not required to contain all data required for all the management and use cases.
-However, it should be designed to support adequate pointers to other functional Digital Twin data and models to ease navigating in the overall system.
+:  Digital Map is not required to contain all models and data required for all the management and use cases.
+However, it should be designed to support adequate pointers to other functional data and models to ease navigating in the overall system.
 For example:

   + ACLs and Route Policies are not required to be supported in the Digital Map, they would be linked to Digital Map
   + Dynamic paths may either be outside of the Digital Map or part of traffic engineering data/models